rixiobarrios/SEIR-Devito/unit_2/w06d03/morning_exercise/README.md

 <hr>

 ## Got Some Time Left?
-Let's work on a Hackerrank Challenge!
+Try out a Hackerrank Challenge!
 <br>
 Some companies use HackerRank challenges as part of their interview process.
 Try one out to practice!